ahpohl/libsunspec/README.md

 [![Build Status](https://travis-ci.com/ahpohl/libsunspec.svg?branch=master)](https://travis-ci.com/ahpohl/libsunspec)
 # Overview

-The Aurora protocol is used by ABB to control/monitor their power devices (inverters, central inverters, etc) over a RS485 bus.
-Usually inverters are capable of the Aurora Protocol as well as Modbus RTU protocol.
-This library requires the inverter to be conneced with RS485/Aurora protocol and does not support other devices such as the Aurora Central or the Junction Box.
+Libsunspec provides methods to read data from SunSpec compatible inverters, meters and batteries.
+Currently only Fronius 2-string inverters such as Primo and Symo are implemeted, but the classes were designed in such a way that extension to other SunSpec compatible inverters such as SMA Sunny Boy is easy.
+The library supports both ModBus TCP and ModBus RTU connections.
+It implements the [INT+SF register map](.docs/sunspec/Inverter_Register_Map_Int&SF_v1.0_with_SYMOHYBRID_MODEL_124.xlsx), but could be easily adopted to the float model as well.

-The library is written in plain C++ and implements the basic functions to communicate with the inverter as found in [Aurora Communication Protocol V4.2](./docs/pdf/AuroraCommunicationProtocol_4_2.pdf).
-It runs on SBCs such as the Raspberry Pi 3/4 or the Odroid C2/C4 and does not need the Arduino Core for compilation as the other Arduino/esp libraries already on GitHub do.
+The library is written in plain C++ and implements the basic functions to communicate with the inverter.
+It depends only on [libmodbus](https://libmodbus.org/) for low level methods and supports cross compilation on x86_64 for aarch64.

 # Documentation